jakemayo254/heb-pizza-app/README.md

 docker run -p 8080:80 heb-pizza-app
 ```

-Then, open your browser and navigate to: [http://localhost:8080](http://localhost:8080)
+Open your browser and navigate to: [http://localhost:8080](http://localhost:8080)

 ---